Florida Atlantic University High School: Recognition

 FAU High School is considered a National Blue Ribbon School for Excellence and a Green Ribbon School for Sustainability by the U.S. Department of Education, a Reference School by Google, and is a member of the National Consortium for Secondary STEM Schools.
 In 2022, U.S. News & World Report ranked FAU High School 1st (tied) in the United States in its Graduation Rate Rank category and 1st in the state of Florida in its State Assessment Proficiency Rank category.
-The School is recognized for producing Forbes 30 under 30 awardees, finalists and seminfinalists in the National Merit Scholarship Competition, and Regeneron Scholars.
+The School is recognized for producing Forbes 30 under 30 awardees, finalists and semifinalists in the National Merit Scholarship Competition, and Regeneron Scholars.
 Many FAU High School graduates stay at Florida Atlantic University to finish their degree.
 Those who do to choose to leave, typically attend ivy league and other top undergraduate and graduate institutions.
 Several students each year graduate FAU High School and directly enroll into medical school or law school.